 Divorce can be disruptive and emotional, but being prepared can help you navigate the process.
 Getting organized beforehand will keep you focused and increase your prospects for a fair outcome.
-Aiello & DiFalco, LLP has created the following divorce preparation to-do list to keep you on track.
+Aiello & DiFalco, LLP has created the following divorce preparation checklist to keep you on track.

 Though it will take some time before you can move on to the next chapter in your life, take the following steps to be prepared for divorce: